kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 After registration, validators can receive delegations of KRO and KGH.
 When total delegated KRO exceeds `MIN_ACTIVATE_AMOUNT`, validators can be activated and become eligible to submit output.
-Note that if the validator didn't meet the activation condition during registration and weren't automatically activated, the validator will need to activate manually.
+Note that if the validator don't meet the activation condition during registration and aren't automatically activated, the validator will need to activate manually.

 ## Validator Management